bodnjenie14/shield-docs/playing-online/how-to-connect-with-friends.md

 <figure><img src="../.gitbook/assets/Captura de pantalla 2024-01-17 142122.png" alt=""><figcaption></figcaption></figure>

+To force start a Multiplayer / Zombies game type  `lobbylaunchgame`, and to start a blackout game `startwzmatch`.

 ### Things To Consider.

 * Host should preferably have an Open NAT type.